Computational category-theoretic rewriting

 \paragraph{Structure of the paper} We will first introduce \C-sets and typed graphs, the latter of which has been the focus of preexisting graph rewriting software.
 Our first contribution is to elucidate the subtle relationships between these two mathematical constructs, and we argue on theoretical and performance grounds that \C-sets are more directly applicable to many problems where typed graphs are currently applied.
 Our next contribution draws from previous theoretical work of L{\"o}we, who developed theory for DPO and SPO of \C-sets \cite{lowe1993algebraic}.
 We present the first software implementation of this rewriting on \C-sets and extend it with algorithms for SqPO and homomorphism finding.
 Our last contribution also draws from preexisting theoretical work of Minas and Scheider as mentioned above - we describe a modern realization of computational applied category theory and show how this paradigm allowed for these rewriting techniques to be 1.) efficient, 2.) programmed at a high level, closely matching the mathematical specification, and 3.) extensible to new categories.
 We lastly outline extensions of rewriting beyond \C-sets, which highlight the flexibility of our technique.
-A supplemental notebook\footnote{\url{https://nbviewer.org/github/kris-brown/Computational-Category-Theoretic-Rewriting/blob/main/Computational_Category_Theoretic_Rewriting.ipynb}} is provided with code to accompany all figures.
-We assume familiarity with the basic concepts of categories, functors, and natural transformations.